Oink70/VerusPaperWallet/README.md

 A Paperwallet generator in Bash script and GNU tools, outputting to styled HTML formatted like a bank account statement, meant to be laminated and stored in bank account statement folders.
 The Paperwallets can either be created in manual mode or by interfacing with `verusd` via RPC, dubbed `daemon` mode.
 Manual operation has the disadvantage of being unable to verify the input data.

-## What is a Paperwallet?
+## What is a Paperwallet, why would i want it?

 A Paperwallet is a paper copy of t-Addresses, z-Addresses, associated private keys or VerusID Information.
 A Paperwallet usually has a machine-readable representation of the address and private key data, often in form of a QR code.
 Private keys on Paperwallets can optionally be encrypted in one way or another.

-However, Paperwallets - even encrypted ones - are not ideal for uncontrolled storage.
-While a safe at home or a safe-deposit box in a bank vault should be reasonably secure, storing plain-text verbatim copies of Paperwallets with friends, family or anybody else is not recommended.
-In that case, either put the resulting file of a simple `z_exportwallet` call or the paperwallets in PDF format onto properly encrypted media and give away that instead.

-## Why would i want a Paperwallet?

-Paperwallets are a machine-readable (ideally offline) backup of handpicked Verus t- and z-Addresses and Verus Identities.
-Paperwallets can protect against data corruption and generally provide a safety net in case of computer or disk damage as well as brown- or blackout events.
+Paperwallets are a machine-readable backup of handpicked Verus t- and z-Addresses and Verus Identities.
+Paperwallets can protect against data corruption and generally provide a safety net in case of computer or disk damage as well as brown- or blackout events, or plain data loss.
 Addresses and Identities whose associated private keys are not imported into any computer or mobile wallet are effectively in "cold storage"; while any funds on them will not benefit from staking revenues, these funds and identities are practically exempt from electronic theft.

 ## Why is this thing so bloody complicated and not just a browser tool like it used to be?